Periyar: International travel (1929–1932)

-Opposition to Hindi Imposition
+Opposition to Hindi

 In 1937, when Chakravarthi Rajagopalachari became the Chief Minister of Madras Presidency, he introduced Hindi as a compulsory language of study in schools, thereby igniting a series of anti-Hindi agitations.
-Tamil nationalists, the Justice Party under Sir A. T. Panneerselvam, and Ramasamy organised anti-Hindi protests in 1938 which ended with numerous arrests by the Rajaji government.
+Tamil nationalists, the Justice Party under Sir A. T. Panneerselvam, and Periyar organised anti-Hindi protests in 1938 which ended with numerous arrests by the Rajaji government.

-During the same year, the slogan "Tamil Nadu for Tamilians" was first used by Ramasamy in protest against the introduction of Hindi in schools.
+During the same year, the slogan "Tamil Nadu for Tamilians" was first used by Periyar in protest against the introduction of Hindi in schools.
 He claimed that the introduction of Hindi was a dangerous mechanism used by the Aryans to infiltrate Dravidian culture.
 He reasoned that the adoption of Hindi would make Tamils subordinate to the Hindi-speaking North Indians.
-Ramasamy claimed that Hindi would not only halt the progress of Tamil people, but would also completely destroy their culture and nullify the progressive ideas that had been successfully inculcated through Tamil in the recent decades.
+Periyar claimed that Hindi would not only halt the progress of Tamil people, but would also completely destroy their culture and nullify the progressive ideas that had been successfully inculcated through Tamil in the recent decades.

 Cutting across party lines, South Indian politicians rallied together in their opposition to Hindi.
 There were recurrent anti-Hindi agitations in 1948, 1952 and 1965.

 As President of the Justice Party (1938–1944)

 A political party known as the South Indian Libertarian Federation (commonly referred to as Justice Party) was founded in 1916, principally to oppose the economic and political power of the Brahmin groups.
 The party's goal was to render social justice to the non-Brahmin groups.
 To gain the support of the masses, non-Brahmin politicians began propagating an ideology of equality among non-Brahmin castes.
 Brahmanical priesthood and Sanskritic social class-value hierarchy were blamed for the existence of inequalities among non-Brahmin caste groups.

-In 1937, when the government required that Hindi be taught in the school system, Ramasamy organised opposition to this policy through the Justice Party.
+In 1937, when the government required that Hindi be taught in the school system, Periyar organised opposition to this policy through the Justice Party.
 After 1937, the Dravidian movement derived considerable support from the student community.
 In later years, opposition to Hindi played a big role in the politics of Tamil Nadu.
 The fear of the Hindi language had its origin in the conflict between Brahmins and non-Brahmins.
 To the Tamils, acceptance of Hindi in the school system was a form of bondage.
-When the Justice Party weakened in the absence of mass support, Ramasamy took over the leadership of the party after being jailed for opposing Hindi in 1939.
+When the Justice Party weakened in the absence of mass support, Periyar took over the leadership of the party after being jailed for opposing Hindi in 1939.
 Under his tutelage the party prospered, but the party's conservative members, most of whom were rich and educated, withdrew from active participation.